 Here is an interesting case from conservative journalist John Stossel:

 John Shepperson was one of the “gougers” arrested.
 Shepperson and his family live in Kentucky.
-They watched news reports about Katrina and learned that people desperately needed things.
+They watched news reports about (Hurricane) Katrina and learned that people desperately needed things.

 Shepperson thought he could help, so he bought 19 generators.
 He and his family then rented a U-Haul and drove 600 miles to an area of Mississippi left without power.